 - The caller evaded question from me, by asking more questions; which all required me to provide personal details.
 It felt like an attempt to drown out my thinking on the matter so that I would respond from panic and fear rather than rational thought.

 - The call came through to my phone as an unknown number – official information states that the incoming call should be from 0300 013 5000.
-It is worth noting that the caller-ID can be spoofed, so the correct number could still be a fake call.
+It is worth noting that caller-IDs are easy to spoof, so the correct number could still be a fake call.

 - The tone of voice had more in common with professional sales staff working the streets to sign people up for monthly charity contribution or those that want you to change your Gas, Electricity or Broadband provider.
 Nothing said gave me the impression that the call was genuine, or that the caller had any health services experience.